 Day Itinerary

-On arrival you will be met and transferred to the hotel for check in.
+You will then be transferred to your hotel and assisted with check in.

 Overnight: Hilton Jaipur